-Vitamin B12 is a very popular supplement for fitness enthusiasts who want to stay in their best shape and perform but do we actually need it?
-And what happens when we start taking B12?
-If you ever wondered how important is B12 then read until the end and you will discover why most Indians are deficient in B12 and what happens when you add this to your diet.
-And how should you take it?
+Vitamin B12 is a very popular supplement for fitness enthusiasts who want to stay in their best shape and perform, but do we actually need it?
+And what happens when we start taking Vitamin B12?
+Have you ever wondered how essential B12 is?
+Then read until the end, and you will discover why most Indians are deficient in B12 and what happens when you add this to your diet, What are B12 functions in body, and how should you take it?

 What exactly is Vitamin B12?